 3. Eat and Drink Anti-Inflammatory

 It's no secret that the food we eat affects our skin.
-And according to studies, anti-inflammatory foods have the ability to reduce acne.
+And according to studies, anti-inflammatory foods can reduce acne.
 While it's widely known that Gisele embraces an anti-inflammatory diet, she isn't the only Brazilian lady praising the benefits of anti-inflammatory food and drink.
 Bordon also enjoys an anti-inflammatory treat like this hibiscus, horsetail, ginger, and cinnamon tea that she says many Brazilian women drink for its skin and hydration benefits.

 4. Always Wear SPF

 Bordon doesn't take sun protection lightly.
-In fact, it's so important that the blogger never leaves the house without it on, as she claims to even wear it in the rain.
+It's so important that the blogger never leaves the house without it on, as she claims to even wear it in the rain.

 Both Alessandra Ambrosio and Ilana Kugel, who is the creative director at Koral Activewear, swear by vitamin C serums for their anti-aging benefits.
 Kugel told Byrdie, "I use CE Ferulic pure vitamin C serum on my face each day for healthy skin.
 I swear by it because it tightens my skin while keeping it bright."